spicysomtam/word-count-beam-dataflow/README.md

 # Switch to an inputFile and a seperate bucket for data

-This time we want to specify the inputFile, and keep the dataflow data and input and output data seperate using a data bucket.
+This time we want to specify the inputFile, and keep the dataflow input and output data seperate from dataflow tmp using a data bucket.
+The logic here is the data bucket is consumed by something else and I don't want that having access to the inner workings of the dataflow process.

 Create the additional bucket: